 Is the content free from spelling or stylistic issues?

 Was the content produced well, or does it appear sloppy or hastily produced?

-Quality, not quantity, if quantity impacts quality.
-Doesn’t mean the page has to look wonderful (take Google’s own aesthetically bland Webmaster blog) but it does mean it has to adhere to everything we’ve discussed already regards expertise, and it has to be well laid out, in an easy to read format.
+It’s about quality not quantity.
+Doesn’t mean the page has to look wonderful (take Google’s own aesthetically bland AI blog) but it does mean it has to adhere to everything we’ve discussed already regards expertise, and it has to be well laid out, in an easy to read format.